arikdcode/abeceus/wiki/locations/clusters/index.md

 ### Belt Cluster
 The innermost middle cluster.
 Freedom-loving miners who trade with the middle system.
 Most cosmopolitan—foreign ships frequently dock here.

-**Alucorp Station**: Founded by [[factions/corporations/alucorp|Alucorp]] at the barycenter of the densest asteroid group.
+**[[locations/clusters/alucorp-station|Alucorp Station]]**: Founded by [[factions/corporations/alucorp|Alucorp]] at the barycenter of the densest asteroid group.
 Began as a dock with habitation module, grew into the metropolitan center of the Belt Cluster.
 Hotels, nightlife, corporate offices, consulates.

-**Tiān Cylinder**: Constructed by the spacer union *Hànzú Láodòng zhě* ("Workers of the Han").
+**[[locations/clusters/tian-cylinder|Tiān Cylinder]]**: Constructed by the spacer union *Hànzú Láodòng zhě* ("Workers of the Han").
 Chinese cultural heritage with evolved social conventions.
 Run by three prominent families.

 ### Other Potential Clusters
 - Religious cluster
 - Harmony cluster (obsessed with perfect arrangement)
 - Academy cluster (giant space-based university)